mozilla-services/docs/source/server-devguide/overview.rst

 When a request comes in, *Routes* is used to dispatch it to a controller method.

-Controllers are simple classes whose methodes receives the request and need to return a response.
+Controllers are simple classes whose methods receive the request and need to return a response.